 First, social desirability bias.
 Customers default to socially neutral explanations.
 Saying “too expensive” is easier than explaining that they lost confidence in the product after three failed support interactions, or that their internal champion left and nobody else understood why the company was paying for the tool.
 Price is concrete, impersonal, and requires no elaboration.

 Third, category compression.
 Real cancellation decisions involve multiple interacting factors that unfold over weeks or months.
 A survey that asks customers to select one reason forces a complex narrative into a single label.
 The customer who experienced a slow onboarding, never adopted key features, saw a competitor demo at a conference, and then received a renewal notice at a higher price will select “too expensive” — but the price increase was the trigger, not the cause.
+The cancellation form has no way to capture the four-event sequence that actually produced the departure.

-What customers actually mean when they say “price”
+What do customers actually mean when they say “price”?

 The price misattribution problem is the most consequential distortion in cancellation survey data.
 Across large-scale churn studies, 40-60% of departing customers select price-related options.
 But when those same customers participate in conversational interviews with multiple levels of follow-up, the picture changes dramatically.